jamesjohnmcguire/DigitalZenWorks.Email.ToolKit/README.md

 This is a C# application and library for interacting with email messages and storage.

+It is a useful utility for converting email storage from Outlook Express, Windows Live Mail and Windows Mail.
+It can migrate all .dbx and .eml files to .pst (Outlook) files.

 Please :star: star this project!

 ## Getting Started